jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_binary_operations_i.rst

         # if p == False and q == False:
             return False

   the terminal shows green.
-I remove the commented line and "multiply" not_ by each symbol in the parentheses
+I remove the commented line and "multiply" not_ by each symbol in the parentheses to make it simpler

   .. code-block:: python